Charles Xavier (film character): Stryker's siege and imprisonment

+The Phoenix, apparent death and the Sentinels

-In the present, Xavier expresses worry over Cyclops' grief over Jean's death and tells Storm that should anything happen to him, she would replace him as the head of the school.
-When Jean is discovered alive, Xavier sedates her and tells Wolverine that he had kept her powers in check with mental barriers since she was a child, resulting in her developing a second personality known as "The Phoenix."
+Months later, Xavier expresses worry over Scott's grief over Jean's death and appoints Storm as his successor as headmaster of the school.
+Sensing trouble, Xavier sends Logan and Storm to investigate Alkali Lake.
+When they arrive, they find only telekinetically floating rocks, Scott's glasses, and an unconscious Grey.
+Xavier sedates her and tells Logan that he had kept her powers in check with mental barriers.
 When Jean awakens as The Phoenix and escapes, Xavier tracks her down to her old home and tries to convince her to return.
-Rather than starting a fight outside her house, Xavier lets Magneto come with him.
-Xavier tries to calmly talk Jean into returning to the mansion, but Magneto turns the unstable Jean against the Professor.
+Rather than starting a fight outside her house, Xavier lets Lehnserr come with him.
+Xavier tries to calmly talk Jean into returning to the mansion, but Lehnserr turns the unstable Jean against Xavier.
 This causes Xavier to panic and tell Jean that she is a danger to everyone, including herself.
-He uses the fact that Jean killed Cyclops to try to make her realize her potential for evil, but he only angers the Phoenix more.
+He uses the fact that Jean killed Scott to try to make her realize her potential for evil, but he only angers the Phoenix more.
 After much argument, the Phoenix manifests its great powers as she tries to keep Xavier from re-establishing the psychic blocks to imprison it again.
-Infuriated both by Xavier's meddling in her head and Magneto, who insinuates that Xavier wishes to restrain her and "give her the cure," she uses her mind to first lift her house into the air and then cause Xavier to explode into ashes.
-His death is difficult for everyone at the school, and it is nearly closed until Storm honors Xavier's wishes and acts as the school's head following the arrival of Warren.
+Infuriated both by Xavier's meddling in her head and Lehnserr, who insinuates that Xavier wishes to restrain her and "give her the cure," she uses her mind to first lift her house into the air and then cause Xavier to explode into ashes.
+Xavier was buried on the campus grounds, with Scott to his right and eventually Jean to Scott's right.

-In a post-credits scene, Xavier speaks to Moira McTaggert (Olivia Williams) through the body of a comatose man, implying that the Phoenix had not entirely killed him.
-Xavier was able to survive by transferring his consciousness into the body of a comatose patient.
-This is something he discusses at the beginning of the film as part of an ethics class, the question being if it would be ethical for a mutant like himself to attempt such a transference, noting that the man in question was virtually brain-dead.

-On the DVD Commentary, it is revealed that the body on Muir Island is someone named "P. Xavier."
-One of the writers noted that this character is Xavier's twin brother who was born brain-dead (due to Professor X's amount of power).
-Since P. Xavier was born brain-dead and stuck in a coma for a long time, Charles Xavier can't walk in his brother's body and uses his old wheelchair.
-Xavier's return is an example of a comic book death, which refers to comic book characters getting killed off but not staying dead permanently.
-This scene was not in the script but was secretly added during filming.